 This clear and simple video clip on how the brain responds to pain is for those clients who cope with chronic pain on a daily basis.
 My posting on this subject is prompted by one of my clients who set out to discover as much as he could about managing chronic pain.
 After feeling largely frustrated … Read More

-It’s exam time for many of my clients – students both young and old.
-They may find this article on how to learn, useful. http://bigthink.com/neurobonkers/assessing-the-evidence-for-the-one-thing-you-never-get-taught-in-school-how-to-learn Good luck with exams and happy summer holidays to follow.
+It’s exam time again for many of my clients – students both young and old are applying techniques for learning.
+They may find this additional information on how to learn, useful. http://bigthink.com/neurobonkers/assessing-the-evidence-for-the-one-thing-you-never-get-taught-in-school-how-to-learn Good luck with exams and happy summer holidays to follow.

+Can therapy be destructive?
 The short answer to this question is that, under certain circumstances, yes it can .
-It’s worth bearing the following in mind if you don’t want to come out of therapy with more problems than you had at the start: Any interpretations, analyses and opinions are, ultimately, simply the view of the therapist; this is … Read More
+It’s worth bearing the following in mind if you don’t want to come out of therapy with more problems than you had at the start: Any interpretations, analyses and opinions are, ultimately, simply the view of … Read More

 When enquiring about solution-focused therapy some prospective clients worry that this approach will exclude them from understanding why their problems have arisen.
 Answers to the question why are better left to emerge indirectly, during the quest for solutions, as they then feel less overwhelming and uncontrollable.
 During solution focused counselling, a skilled SFBT practitioner will ask … Read More

-I’m sure many will identify with this cartoon.
-This may help (I find it indispensible) and is in keeping with a solution-focused philosophy. http://thenextweb.com/lifehacks/2014/01/05/write-list-wont-hurt-productivity/?utm_source=Twitter&awesm=tnw.to_tSwr&utm_medium=Spreadus&utm_campaign=social%20media#!rCHMQ Wishing you all a happy and fulfilling new year.
+I’m sure many will identify with this cartoon ‘Your plan – Reality’ This may help (I find it indispensible) and is in keeping with a solution-focused philosophy. http://thenextweb.com/lifehacks/2014/01/05/write-list-wont-hurt-productivity/?utm_source=Twitter&awesm=tnw.to_tSwr&utm_medium=Spreadus&utm_campaign=social%20media#!rCHMQ Wishing you all a happy and fulfilling new year.